cmaureir/progra-alma/lectures/week2/lecture6.rst

    	Enter a year: `2400`
         2400 is a leap year

-2. Write a program that require two integer numbers and calculate the division, indicating if the division is exact or not.
+2. Write a program that requires two integer numbers and calculates the division, indicating if the division is exact or not.

    .. testcase::